Abhishekjm-26/Python_Websocket/README.md

 The things that I have gone through while going through the internship are:
 -> Streaming Protocols.
 -> Using Gstreamer.
--> Web Socket Programming Using Python.
+-> Web Socket Programming Using Python & HTML.
 It was a best experince going through the concepts & exploring idealogies & aesthetics of the company.